A self-inflicted version of the Dope Slap

 - Kanade does this in episode 7 of Mayo Chiki! towards Jiro after he wakes up at the hotel resort they're staying at.
 He at first is annoyed at having to be brought here, along with Kanade's cover up story that they're lovers and fled there since their parents refuse to recognize their relationship.
 In reality, they went there because Subaru, Kanade's butler, wanted to visit her mother's grave on the anniversary of her death, and wouldn't of been able to come if Kanade had to travel with her parents overseas.

-- One of Trucy Wright's sprites in Apollo Justice: Ace Attorney is her doing this, with both eyes closed.
+- One of Trucy Wright's sprites in Apollo Justice is her doing this, with both eyes closed.

 - Ditto Ini Miney from Justice For All.